esmero/archipelago-documentation/docs/find_and_replace_action_text.md

 !!! example "Replacing a JSON value"

-    **Use Case**: After a batch ingest, it was discovered that JSON values across ADOs in multiple keys contain the same typo: `Agnes Meyerhoff` instead of `Anges Meyerhof`.
+    **Use Case**: After a batch ingest, it was discovered that JSON values across ADOs in multiple keys contain the same typo: `Agnes Meyerhoff` (two fs) instead of `Agnes Meyerhof`.

     ```json title="JSON value example with typo" hl_lines="7 18"
     ...